P0rth0s/ai-agent/Readme.md

 ### Overview
 I successfully created an application which allows the scheduling of appoitments in a calendar stored within postgres.
 For short term memory of the agent I just used local memory, but this could be updated to use the same postgres database (https://docs.langchain.com/oss/python/langchain/short-term-memory).

-TODO...
+The application makes sure that appoitments do not conflict and checks that there is enough time to travel between appoitments using the google maps api.

 ### Future wishes
 As i worked on this project certain things began to jump out at me that id like to do but probably wouldnt have time.
 1. 2 Agents - 1 for the owner of the buisness and 1 for the customer.
 The buisnessa agent can see all calendar information.
-The customer agent avoids leaking PII like names and addresses
+The customer agent avoids leaking PII like names and addresses.
+Use of sub agents to limit context?
 2. Blocking appoitments - We should only have appoitments between 9-5 (including travel times, implement a home base location)
+3. Further devloping our agent and understanding its limitations.
+For example i cant say delete all appoitments, but I can say delete appoitments 1, 2, and 3

 ### How to run
 1. Create and activate virtual environment: `python -m venv venv` then `.\venv\Scripts\Activate.ps1` (Windows) or `source venv/bin/activate` (Mac/Linux)